Tobias Furneaux: The Grass Cove incident

-After Adventure was finally separated from Resolution off New Zealand in October 1773, Furneaux returned home alone, bringing with him Omai of Ulaietea (Raiatea).
-This first South Sea Islander to travel to Great Britain returned to Tahiti with Cook on 12 August 1777.
+Furneaux and the Adventure never reconnected with Cook and eventually returned home to Portsmouth in July 1774.
+The lurid story of cannibalism in New Zealand caused a sensation in the British press.
+Furneaux also brought back with him Omai of Ulaietea (Raiatea), a South Sea Islander.
+Omai was the first Pacific Islander to travel to Great Britain and later returned to Tahiti with Cook on 12 August 1777.
 Also of note is that Furneaux successfully introduced domestic animals and potatoes into the South Sea Islands.